Increased main jet to #110 as part of long-term tuning for altitude and K&N air filter, and did frequent road testing.

 Replaced steering bearings.
 Long overdue as evidenced by the classic self-centering notchiness.
 Used all factory parts and factory special tools.

 Began engine oil experimentation with goal of determining effect on shifting.
 Started with a multivis synthetic.
 After that went to single grade 50 conventional.
 And I'll be trying others.
 The synthetic surprisingly did not affect shifting.
-The 50 grade greatly improved hot engine shifting but at the expense of notchy cold engine shifting and much longer warmup time.
+The 50 grade greatly improved hot engine shifting (together with the synthetic non-result this shows that viscosity is more effective than anti-friction) but at the expense of notchy cold engine shifting and much longer warmup time.
 Learning and experimenting.
 One thing I learned is that the choice of oil has a huge effect on warmup, and this made me revise my thinking about the value of a carburetor fast idle system.
+So I put one together.

 Revised hazard lights wiring.
 Among other things, installed a dedicated switch.
 For more than a half-century I have been making this mod using the factory kill switch, but decided this year I wanted my kill switch back.
 Some measure of prudence seems to have come with old age.